 Ever heard this saying?
 “When mama ain’t happy, ain’t nobody happy.”
-It’s a funny phrase, but it’s also true -- babies mirror their parents’ feelings.
+That saying can ring true because your baby’s feelings are likely to mirror yours.

 Baby See, Baby Do

 “From birth, infants pick up on emotional cues from others.
-Even very young infants look to caregivers to determine how to react to a given situation,” says Jennifer E. Lansford, PhD.
-She's a research professor with the Social Science Research Institute and Center for Child and Family Policy at Duke University.
+Even very young infants look to caregivers to determine how to react to a given situation,” says Jennifer E. Lansford, PhD, a professor with the Social Science Research Institute and the Center for Child and Family Policy at Duke University.

-A recent study confirms that stress is spread from parent to child.
-Babies were kept apart from their mothers for a short time while the moms completed a stressful task.
+So when it comes to their parents’ emotions, babies are tuned in.
+Stress can be spread from parent to child.
+In one study, babies were kept apart from their mothers for a short time while the moms completed a stressful task.
 When reunited, the babies showed signs of stress, too.
-When it comes to their parents’ emotions, babies are tuned in.

 Stress: The Good, the Bad, and the Ugly